AryanK1511/UNX511-Seneca/Week 03/README.md

 - **Offset Calculation**:
   - Be mindful of the file size when changing offsets, especially when using `SEEK_END` to avoid moving beyond the file bounds.
   - When moving backward with negative offsets, ensure the current position is greater than the absolute value of the offset.

-### Common Use Cases

-- **Binary File Manipulation**: Changing offsets is often used in binary file reading and writing to access specific records.
-- **File Navigation**: In applications that require random access to file content, using seek operations can improve performance by reducing the need to read entire files sequentially.

-By using `lseek()` and `fseek()` appropriately, you can effectively control file offsets, enabling efficient data manipulation in your C programs.

 ## Points to note